-This time last year it was convenient to frame the Warriors historic season within the contextual analysis of a revolution.
+This time two years ago it was convenient to frame the Warriors historic season within the contextual analysis of a revolution.
 A revolution by definition changes structures and institutions through mass organization of military power.
 On a much smaller scale, the Warriors were demoralizing their opponents and doing unthinkable things, led by Steph Curry’s wizadry.
 The theory was the Warriors were changing the NBA and small ball was here to stay.
 The Warriors systemic structure was both unguardable and mimic proof.
 They were powerful, if not militaristic.
 There wasn’t much evidence to disprove any Warriors negative.
 They won 73 games in brilliant, happy, fun loving, exceptional, dynamic fashion.
 They trailed 3-1 in the Western Conference Finals and came back and won.
-Their philosophy was legitimized until game 5 and game 6 and game 7 of the NBA Finals.
+Their philosophy was legitimized until game 5 and game 6 and game 7 of the 2016 NBA Finals.
 No one was ready for the crash.
+But then they bounced back the following year and wiped the floor with the Cavs, a 5 games series that never felt close.

-But did GM Bob Myers know something?
+But did GM Bob Myers know something two years ago?
 Did he go after Kevin Durant so hard because he knew this magic in a bottle was exactly that, magic, not sustainable and very fragile?

 The Warriors are anything but a revolution.
-They look nothing like the team they have been the last two years and I am not talking about their inability to guard the rim and make shots, or, how they sleepwalk through games in key moments, not to mention the turnovers.
-When you need to dig deep to beat the 76ers who don’t have Joel Embiid but a young Dario Saric and a rejuvenated Jahlil Okafor and who knows what off the discard heap, then there is something broken.
+They look nothing like the team they have been the last three years and I am not talking about their inability to guard the rim and make shots, or, how they sleepwalk through games in key moments, not to mention the turnovers.

 The Warriors body language looks nothing remotely similar to Strength in Numbers.
 It would be one thing if they were playing very well and coming up short.
 But there are gaps in games when you look up and think who are these guys?
 What happened to the Warriors?